alpa-projects/alpa/osdi22_artifact/README.md

 The data is obtained as follows.

 ### Megatron-LM Performance on GPT (30 mins)
-Following the instructions in [megatron/README.md](megatron/README.md) to run Megatron-LM benchmarking.
+Follow the instructions in [megatron/README.md](megatron/README.md) to run Megatron-LM benchmarking.
 This generates data for the red bar corresponding to `Megatron-LM` in Figure 8 (a).

 ### DeepSpeed Performance on MoE (30 mins)
-Following the instructions in [deepspeed/README.md](deepspeed/README.md) to run DeepSpeed benchmarking.
+Follow the instructions in [deepspeed/README.md](deepspeed/README.md) to run DeepSpeed benchmarking.
 This generates data for the brown bar corresponding to `DeepSpeed` in Figure 8 (b).